 - Submission – Everyone submits one (or multiple if you wish) answers to your question.

 - Voting – Everyone votes for a handful of answers they like.

 - Result – You reveal the one with the most votes!

 Ice Breaker #7: Pop Quiz!

 Not only that, but it’s a great leveller for your participants.
-The quiet mouse and the loudmouth both have equal say in a quiz, and may even be working together on the same team.
+The quiet mouse and the loudmouth both have an equal say in a quiz and may even be working together on the same team.

 How to make it

-We’ve seen some truly brilliant Zoom quizzes come out of AhaSlides.
+We’ve seen some truly brilliant quizzes come out of AhaSlides.

-Choose from any of the 4 types of quiz slides (pick an answer, pick an image, type answer, match pairs) to create any type of quiz for a team with diverse interests.
+Choose from any of the 6 types of quiz slides (pick answers, pick images, type answers, match pairs, spinner wheel and correct order) to create any type of quiz for a team with diverse interests.
 An image quiz may be great for geography lovers, while a sound quiz would definitely appeal to music nuts.